 Finally, if you have to send faxes in bulk, you may want to install electronic fax software on your computer.
 This process allows you to send a fax directly from Microsoft Office or other programs without using an online service or email.
 However, this option requires more preparation and is generally more expensive.

-Can You Send a Fax From a Computer for Free?
+Can I Send A Fax From My Computer for Free?

 You’ll need a free online faxing service to send a fax from your computer without any charges.
 This is ideal for sending one-time faxes or if you’re only faxing a few pages.